-- 9(iii) Insolvency of ProFamily
+- 9(c) Insolvency of DB S.p.A.

-- 9(iv) Winding up of ProFamily
+- 9(d) Winding up of DB S.p.A.

-- 9(ix) Termination of Servicer's appointment
+- 9(g) Servicer Termination Event

 PCS notices that the interpretation of this requirement is that if either the Originator or the Servicer become insolvent, then the termination event in relation to the revolving period is to be triggered.